ZDastan/e-commerce/README.md

 Type the following command in your termimal: mysql -u root -p -- connect to your database and then run:

-source schema.sql
+db/source schema.sql

 Quit mySQL shell.
 Run the following command to seed the files:

-npm run seed.
+npm run seed

 Then run: